 On balance, it seems probable that few people will choose to pay the extra $100 for the cellular option on their Watch.

 The same as it does with phones, when Apple comes out with a new model Watch, it continues to sell the previous model, but at a lower price point.
-The list price on a Series 3 watch is currently $279/$309 for the 38/42 mm watches, and again an extra $100 to add cellular capabilities.
-But it is more commonly found on special than the Series 4, and currently is $199/$210 on Amazon.
+In a slight departure from this, when Apple replaced the Series 4 with the Series 5 watch, it withdrew the Series 4 watch entirely (probably because it was so embarrassingly similar to the Series 5) and reduced still further the price on a Series 3 watch.
+The list price on a Series 3 watch is currently $199/$229 for the 38/42 mm watches, and of course more to add cellular capabilities.

 The rest of this section is reserved for our kind Travel Insider Supporters.
 If you’re not yet a supporter, please consider joining us as a Supporter too.
 Instant access to this and other premium content is granted as soon as you’ve joined.